mab321/scheduler/README.md

 This scheduler is based on a 5 work day schedule with a maximum of 5 appointments per day.
 This application is setup in conjunction with [scheduler-api].

 #**Features**
--Appointments booking for 5 days.
+*Appointments booking for 5 days.
--choosing interviewers.
+*Choosing interviewers.
-- editing appointments.
+*Editing appointments.
-- Deleting appointments.
+*Deleting appointments.
 ## Setup

 Install dependencies with `npm install`.